Unifying vectors and matrices of different dimensions through nonlinear embeddings: Connecting cellular automata and (nonlinear) partial differential equations through nonlinear -embeddings

 All parameters specifying any CA rule can be given in a compact notation by means of the code $^{l}R^{r}_{p}$ \cite{VGM1}.
 For example, all 256 Wolfram elementary CA $^{1}R^{1}_{2}$ are obtained by taking $p=2$, $l=r=1$ in Eq. (\ref{CA}).
 Thus, Wolfram rule 30 is denoted by $^{1}30^{1}_{2}$ and has rule vector $(a_{0},a_{1},\ldots a_{7})=(0,1,1,1,1,0,0,0)$.
-In general, the coefficients $a_{n}$ of any CA can be directly obtained from the Wolfram code $R$ by means of the digit function $\mathbf{d}_{p}(n,R)$ \cite{CHAOSOLFRAC, semipredo} as
+In general, the coefficients $a_{n}$ of any CA can be directly obtained from the Wolfram code $R$ by means of the following expression \cite{semipredo}

 where $\left \lfloor \ldots \right \rfloor$ denotes the lower closest integer (floor) function.